Equiangular lines via matrix projection: Concluding remarks

 \item We expect that our approach should extend beyond lines to higher-order equiangular subspaces with respect to different notions of angle, which are described in \cite{BS19}.
 In particular, we predict that our methods can be generalized to equiangular subspaces with respect to the chordal distance.

-\item The Welch bound is actually the first in a family of higher-order Welch bounds.
-By generalizing our projection method to higher-order tensors, we expect that it is possible to obtain an improvement to all of the Welch bounds in the same way as we have done for the first bound.
+\item The first Welch bound is the first in a family of higher-order Welch bounds.
+By generalizing our projection method to higher-order tensors, we expect that it is possible to obtain an improvement to all of the Welch bounds in the same way as we have done for the first.

 \item Note that spherical $\{\alpha, -\alpha\}$-codes correspond to signed complete graphs, and so it would be interesting to generalize and apply our methods to signed graphs and more generally, to unitary signings of graphs.
-In particular, Koolen, Cao, and Yang \cite{KCY20} have recently used a Ramsey-theoretic approach analogous to \cite{BDKS18} in order to study signed graphs, and thus our methods can be applied to extend their result.
+In particular, Koolen, Cao, and Yang \cite{KCY21} have recently used a Ramsey-theoretic approach analogous to \cite{BDKS18} in order to study signed graphs, so it is plausible that our methods can be applied to extend their result.

 \end{enumerate}